holmesal/lumpen-radio/README.md

    **Note:** The Webpack watcher builds the `index.ios.js` file expected by React Native.

-4. Open `LUMPEN.FM.xcworkspace` in XCode and run the project.
+4. Open `WLPN.xcworkspace` in XCode and run the project.